We handle all chemical injury claims on a no win, no payment basis and can provide you with free impartial advice regarding compensation.

 This can lead to skin conditions such as dermatitis and eye injuries.
 Chemical burn injuries can also have long-term effects such as partial or complete blindness.

 Some chemical injuries are slow onset injuries, as symptoms may not be immediately visible.
 This means that medical treatment could be delayed making effects more severe.
 The severity of a chemical injury varies, as different skin types react unpredictably to certain chemicals.

-If you’ve suffered a chemical injury due to someone else’s negligence, you should be able to make a “no win, no fee” claim with us.
+If you’ve suffered a chemical injury due to someone else’s negligence, you should be able to make a “no win, no fuss” claim with us.

 Our industrial injury lawyers are committed to getting you maximum personal injury compensation for you or your loved one.
 Every day we help people who have suffered unnecessarily start their journey towards compensation.

 When you call us, you will not feel pressured into commencing your claim with us.
 You will receive tailored advice regarding your circumstances and be able to speak with a lawyer who has experience in claims like yours.

 At the end of our phone call it’s up to you whether you wish to take things further or not.
 If you do, we can provide you with first-class legal representation anywhere in Australia.

 We handle all claims on a strictly no win, no drama basis so win or lose, you won’t be left out of pocket.

 Chemical injuries are common in the workplace as many chemicals used in industrial plants and settings are harmful to human health.
 It’s important that your employer adheres to the correct safety regulations at all times to reduce the risk of accidents.